 Unlike a normal link, i symbolic links they do not contain data from the target file but only references to other elements of the file system, I bet that after such a definition your desire to try your hand at creating symbolic links is less than zero, but let me give you some practical examples.

 What are symbolic links?

-Think of a normal connection: it is nothing more than a shortcut pointing to another file located somewhere in which folder in the file system and which you can for example put in the desktop for convenience (a link to the antivirus file exe, or rather to the your photo folder located in C: / Users / MyUser / Documents / Photos).
+Think of a normal connection: it is nothing more than a shortcut pointing to another file located somewhere in which file system folder and which you can for example put in the desktop for convenience (a link to the .exe file of the antivirus, or rather to the your photo folder located in C: / Users / MyUser / Documents / Photos).

-Now let's assume that instead of a trivial link to that folder you want to view the contents of your "C: / Users / MyUser / Documents / Photos" folder in a folder called Images on Windows (or on Linux the concept is the same), that is to open the Images folder and find yourself in all your photos (contained in the folder C: / Users / MionomeUtente / Documents / Foto) this is what the symbolic links, not bad eh?
+Now let's say that instead of a trivial link to that folder you want to view the contents of your "C: / Users / MyUser / Documents / Photos" folder in a folder called Images on Windows (or Linux the concept is the same), that is to open the Pictures folder and find yourself inside all your photos (contained in the folder C: / Users / MynameUuser / Documents / Photos) this is what the symbolic links, not bad eh?

 After this example we will probably have a little clearer ideas about the difference between normal and symbolic links, which instead of simply pointing to an element, allows you to show the content of another element within an element of the file system.

 Let's see how make symbolic links on Windows, we specify that the procedure is very simple both on the operating system of Microsoft and on Linux.

 On Windows (any version) we can use the mklink command from the CMD prompt, to do so: